Lazorstorm/cv-project/README.md

 - composer install
 - npm install
 - create a MySQL database
-- rename .env.example to .env and add your database credentials
+- create a .env and add your database credentials

 Thats it ;-)